-Start Your Spray Tan Business
+How to Start Your Spray Tan Business:

-The 2018 Ultimate Guide to Starting your own spray tan business
+to starting your own spray tan business

 How to start a spray tanning business:

-You would be hard pressed to search your local community and not find a spray tan businesses with 3-5 miles of your home.
+You would be hard-pressed to search your local community and not find a spray tan businesses with 3-5 miles of your home.

-With the increased popularity of spray tanning, over traditional tanning options, we have seen a lot of new business owners get started in the community.
-People that have never owned or operated their own business are now ordering their spray tan kits, taking training, and then launching their own business.
+With the increased popularity of spray tanning over traditional tanning options, we have seen a lot of new business owners get started in the community.
+People that have never owned or operated their own business are now ordering their spray tan kits, taking spray tan training, and then launching their own business.
 It is great to see so many people following their dream and doing something that they love.
 The thing that is not so great is the fact that many of them have no background in business.
 This makes it extremely challenging for some people to create and sustain a business.